Skip to Content Top

 Step 2: Call a Licensed Arvada Roofing Contractor

 Contact Mighty Dog Roofing of Downtown Denver at (720) 702-1572 for a free storm damage inspection.
-We perform a thorough roof-level assessment, photograph all damage, and provide a written report for your insurance claim.
+We perform a thorough assessment, photograph all damage, and provide a written report for your insurance claim.

 Step 3: File Your Insurance Claim

-Step 5: Review the Scope and Start Repairs
+Step 5: Review and Begin Repairs

 Insurance Tips for Arvada Homeowners